 - All Credit Union Account Books

 Brokerage Account Statements.
 All records, including but not limited to statements and other documents involving any stock, bond, mutual fund, and note or security ownership in which you either individually or jointly with anyone else (including your spouse) have or had an interest in during the last four (4) years.

 Credit Cards.
-All receipts, records of payments, bills, invoices, checks evidencing payments, as well as any other documents, correspondence or memoranda in your possession or under your control involving all credit cards which you might haveused within the last year, whether or not the specific charges were authorized or signed by you or by any other party, including but not limited to the following: Visa, American Express, MasterCard, Diner’s Club, all gasoline credit cards, and all department store credit cards.
+All receipts, records of payments, bills, invoices, and checks evidencing payments, as well as any other documents, correspondence, or memoranda in your possession or under your control involving all credit cards which you might have used within the last year, whether or not the specific charges were authorized or signed by you or by any other party, including but not limited to the following: Visa, American Express, MasterCard, Diner’s Club, all gasoline credit cards, and all department store credit cards.

 Pension Plans.
 All records and documents in regard to any retirement fund, trust fund, profit sharing plan, pension plan, IRA account, KEOGH plan, or any other similar plan involving you, including but not limited to the following documents:

 - A. A copy of all of the plan and trust documents with all amendments, modifications, and changes.